Invasive Plant Management in Birken and D’arcy

 - Herbicides are used to control/kill plants.
 The mode of action is specific to plants.

 - Not all pesticides are herbicides.
 Other groups of pesticides include insecticides and fungicides.

 The SSISC conducts herbicide treatments in accordance with all local, provincial, and federal laws:

-- For work on provincial crown land, we work under a Pest Management Plan.
+- For work on provincial crown land, we work under the South Coastal Mainland Pest Management Plan.